ascherer/cwebtest/README.md

-if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name.
+if you care about modified versions of some of the example programs, you can add the `-c` option to the `./runall.sh` commandline, which applies (most of) the changefiles available and adds `-changes` to the created test branch name. there is an accompanying option `-e` that applies some "extra" change files (and activates `-c` as well).

+if you want to run tests with a subset of one (on systems with "classic" `getopt`) or more (on systems with enhanced linux-`getopt`) cweb source files, you can use option `-f` with a single file name or a stringified list of several file names.